Reporting on diversity and safety

 - Safety and health are everyone’s responsibility.

-P&G’s HS&E audit programs are designed to ensure compliance with national, state and local regulatory requirements as well as corporate environmental standards and procedures.
+P&G’s HS&E audit programs are designed to ensure compliance with national, state, and local regulatory requirements as well as corporate standards and procedures.
 Audit findings are reported promptly to the business management teams, who must address and correct all issues in a timely manner.
-P&G’s audit programs apply to all plants, innovation centers and distribution centers, worldwide.
+P&G’s audit programs apply to all plants, innovation centers, and distribution centers, worldwide.
 The fundamental philosophy is to use standards worldwide, implemented by trained professionals at facilities and audited each year using a consistent, comprehensive approach.
 The metrics used are consistent with that philosophy.
 Audits measure performance against a mandatory set of standards and standard operating procedures.
 The target performance is 8.0 or better on a 10-point scale.
-The percentage of sites audited this year was 97 percent.
+The percentage of sites audited this year was 99 percent.

 HS&E Audit Scores